Skip to content

 CSAs Map

-The Vermont Food Secuity Roadmap
+The Vermont Food Security Roadmap

 The Vermont Food Security Roadmap to 2035 aims to ensure that by 2035, all Vermonters are food secure.
 This plan, developed by VT Farm to Plate over 24 months with input from over 600 people, focuses on systemic and policy changes rather than individual interventions.
 It leverages existing resources, community innovations, and recent experiences to create permanent, equitable food security for all Vermonters.
 Now is the time to act and build a future where everyone has access to the food they need to stay healthy and nourished.